Cohomology classes of interval positroid varieties and a conjecture of Liu: Cohomology classes of interval positroid varieties

 \begin{thm}[\cite{positroidjuggling}, Theorem 7.1] For $f \in \Bound(k,n)$, the cohomology class $[\Pi_f]$ is $\phi(\tilde{F}_f)$. \end{thm}

-The ordinary Stanley symetric functions indexed by members of $S_n$, introduced by Stanley in \cite{stanleysymm}, are a special case of affine Stanley symmetric functions.
-To be precise, we can view $w \in S_n$ as the affine permutation in $\breve{S}^0_n$ sending $i+pn$ to $w(i)+pn$ for $1 \leq i \leq n$.
+The ordinary Stanley symmetric functions indexed by members of $S_n$, introduced by Stanley in \cite{stanleysymm}, are examples of affine Stanley symmetric functions.
+To be precise, we can view $w \in S_n$ as the affine permutation in $\affS^0_n$ sending $i+pn$ to $w(i)+pn$ for $1 \leq i \leq n$.
 Then the Stanley symmetric function $F_w$ of $w$ is $\tilde{F}_w$.
 This is Proposition 5 in \cite{lam-affine-stanley}, but we will simply take it as a definition of $F_w$.
 One should be aware, however, that the $F_w$ defined in \cite{stanleysymm} is our $F_{w^{-1}}$.

-Now we discuss a subset of positroid varieties whose cohomology classes will turn out, in Section~\ref{sec:rankclasses}, to be represented by ordinary Stanley symmetric functions.